bicCluster/learning-cluster/README.md

 6. `losalamos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.

 7. You need to choose unmount the disk partition before installation step.
 Choose the `guided use entire disk`, if there is multiple partition selections, just take the default one.
+If you get a note like this: "Note that all data on the disk you select will be erased, but not before you confirm that you really want to make changes.
+Select disk to partition:" and select "SCSI3 (2,0,0) (sda) - 72.7 GB DELL PERC 5/i"